maxnorth/nv/README.md

 # nv - Enviably easy env config

-**nv** is a .env file loader with secret manager integration built in.
-It's a unified way to manage regular values and secret locations together in .env files.
+**nv** is an experimental .env file loader with secret manager integration.
+It's a unified way to manage regular values and secrets together in .env files.

-It is also:
+It's also:

-- Highly versatile - easy to connect to any secret manager or data source, and available for Linux, Mac, and (soon) Windows
+- Highly versatile - can connect to any secret manager, and available for Linux, Mac, and (soon) Windows
-- An easy way for developers to avoid copying shared secrets to their devices
+- An easy way to avoid copying secrets to developer's devices
-- Flexible enough to handle the distinct needs of both local development and cloud environments
+- Flexible enough to handle the different needs of local development and cloud environments
-- A CLI decoupled from app code in line with [12 Factor App principles](https://12factor.net/config), so it can be used with any software
+- A CLI decoupled from app code in line with [12 Factor App principles](https://12factor.net/config), making it usable with any software

-## Intro
+## How it works

 **nv** loads environment variables from `.env` files, then looks for values that are `nv://` URLs and automatically resolves them to a real value.
 These URLs contain location details for secrets stored in secret managers.